CIIED-IIC/E-Cell-Website-V2/README.md

 4. Sort variables and colors in tedX page. rn not consistent
 5. In the contact.html, visit section mention appointments only
 6. sort all contact information in contact page
+7. When clicking view more in events, make it autoscroll
+8. Fix responsiveness in the home page.the hero buttons and tiles dont adjust properly, also the incubaotr image goes over the register for incubaotr if its small enough(maybe its fine also complete div restructuring would be required then)

 ## To refine:
 1. CSS - re-structure css so that footer and navbar are in seperate file and can be reused. currently linking multiple sheets can induce conflicting styles (linking index.css + tedx-style.css).